 - continuing to use Halcion without a prescription

 - attempting to get multiple prescriptions from multiple doctors

-- issues controlling use of the drug, including: taking the drug repeatedly despite it causing issues
+- issues controlling the use of the drug, including taking the drug repeatedly despite it causing issues

 - at work, school, in personal relationships, and with physical and mental health